DarkWiiPlayer/lua-warn/readme.md

 	local warn = require 'warn.maybe'

+---

+To run Lua with warnings enabled, require the `w` module:

+	lua -lw file_with_warnings.lua

+Unlike the `-W` flag, this also works on older versions and requires warn if there's no global warn available.

+---

 Differences from vanilla warn (only applies below version 5.4)

 - File name and line number are part of the output message